 It is about time for me to write something about Kendo UI.
 At first I was very skeptical about this framework.
-I am not trying to tell Kendo UI is not good, truth is far from it.
-It was a fear that people don’t want to read a review of commercially available framework when there are numerous free of charge.
-If this is a deterrent in any way then skip this article.
-Kendo UI may be the best HTML5 framework in existence but it will not be useful unless there is willingness to pay few hundred dollars (per developer … per server side technology).
+I am not trying to state that Kendo UI is not good; the truth is far from it.
+It was a fear that people don’t want to read a review of a commercially available framework when there are numerous free of charge.
+If this is a deterrent in any way, then skip this article.
+Kendo UI may be the best HTML5 framework in existence, but it will not be useful unless there is a willingness to pay few hundred dollars (per developer / per server-side technology).

-Second component is a mobile app development framework which will be used for this article examples, mainly because good mobile performance separates good HTML5 frameworks from average ones.
+The second component is a mobile app development framework that will be used for this article examples, mainly because good mobile performance separates good HTML5 frameworks from average ones.

 Why Kendo UI